sfneal/Deployer/Deployer/aws/ecs/readme.md

  7. For Type, choose **All traffic**.
  8. For Source, choose Custom and then enter the s**ecurity group ID that you identified earlier (1-5)** for your cluster.
  9. Choose Create.
+ 10. Edit inbound rules, add an NFS TCP 2049 inbound rule that uses the EC2 instance's security group as a source